-Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities and other instruments (or "turns over" its portfolio).
+Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the most recent fiscal year, the fund's portfolio turnover rate was 13% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 15% of the average value of its portfolio.